LDSSA/heroku-model-deploy/README.md

 ```

-So if you are running this server and you execute the following, you'll get a prediction:
+If you are running this server and you execute the following, you'll get a prediction:

 ```bash
 ~ > curl -X POST http://localhost:5000/predict